 These two policy fields cannot be considered alone nationally since the impacts of climate change can be felt globally.
 Also, global trade interconnections and heterogenous resource distribution make a global analysis, the consideration of the various interplayand therefore a systemic embedding indispensable.
 Both national and international distributional and social issues are also important building blocks for concrete proposals for a gradual implementation of a greenhouse gas neutral and resource-efficient Germany using specific tools.

-Systemic approach - routes towards a greenhouse gas neutral and resource efficient Germany in 2050

-Mutual dependencies and feedback between resource conservation and climate protection require a systemic approach.
+Systemic approach - routes towards a greenhouse gas neutral and resource efficient Germany in 2050 Mutual dependencies and feedbacks between resource conservation and climate protection require a systemic approach.
 Figure 1.2 shows in a very simplified form how energy use and raw material use are coupled.
 Production of goods and the corresponding consumption are the driving forces behind energy and raw material use.
 When energy is used in a non-sustainable form (fossil, nuclear), the results are extraction and consumption of raw materials accompanied by the negative environmental effects mentioned.
 Besides, the raw materials used are lost for further use.
 The use of raw materials for the construction of renewable energy systems shows a different picture.
-These raw materials remain in anthropogenic stock and a part of them can be channelled towards further us in the sense of a circular economy.
+These raw materials remain in anthropogenic stock and a part of them can be channelled towards further use in the sense of a circular economy.
 In the long term, this also offers opportunities in terms of added value when recycling and production installations are placed within one industry and raw materials do not have to be imported.

-The solution space for this transformation process will be demonstrated by several UBA scenarios through an interdisciplinary process and based on external support by research projects.
+This transformation process is being studied by several different UBA scenarios through an interdisciplinary process with external support by research projects.
+The results of the scenarios describe possible pathways into the future - a solution space.
 Key questions in this process are:

-- What existing technologies are plausible to establish sustainable routes towards a greenhouse gas neutral, post-fossil and, if possible, a resource efficient Germany in 2050? - What tools and measures do we need to implement this? - ► How will the raw material demand in a greenhouse gas neutral Germany develop up to 2050? - How do climate and resource protection interact?
+- What existing technologies are plausible to establish sustainable routes towards a greenhouse gas neutral, post-fossil and, if possible, a resource efficient Germany in 2050? - What tools and measures do we need to implement this? - How will the raw material demand in a greenhouse gas neutral Germany develop up to 2050? - How do climate and resource protection interact? - Do raw material saving and resource efficient approaches and options needed to achieve a greenhouse gas neutral industry actually exist?

-- Do raw material saving and resource efficient approaches and options needed to achieve a greenhouse gas neutral industry actually exist? - What contributions can and should industry and society make? - Which problems (for example, raw material shortages) can already be foreseen today?
+- What contributions can and should industry and society make? - Which problems (for example, raw material shortages) can already be foreseen today?

 This study only presents the first of these scenarios.
 This "Germany - resource efficient and greenhouse gas neutral - Energy efficiency" (GreenEe) scenario focuses on an ambitious and energy efficient transformation route towards greenhouse gas neutrality in a resource efficient way, in line with the target scenario "Greenhouse Gas Neutral Germany in 2050".
-The ongoing work on additional scenarios will further specify the solution space and consider the impacts and interaction of the effort level during the transformation process towards greenhouse gas neutrality (Green, GreenSupreme), the selection of installation technology with regard to material efficiency (GreenMe) and lifestyle (Green-Life) (see Table 1.1).
+The ongoing work on additional scenarios will further specify the solution space and consider the impacts and interaction of the effort level during the transformation process towards greenhouse gas neutrality (GreenLate, GreenSupreme), the selection of installation technology with regard to material efficiency (GreenMe) and lifestyle (GreenLife) (see Table 1.1).
+Using system dynamics modelling approaches, indepth analyses of single specific aspects of the energy system transformation (see chapter 3.2).